raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 #### Equipment Price

 All items listed in this chapter represent standard quality examples.
 Items of better or worse quality are available at either an inflated or reduced cost.
-The prices quoted assume availability is good.
+The prices quoted assume availability is Bom.
 When there is a short supply of something, prices will rise and, depending on the commodity, may be anywhere between 10% and 1000% higher than quoted (1d100x10%).
 The environment, too, will affect availability and therefore cost.
 Items and commodities are easier and cheaper to obtain in larger settlements with established markets and traders.
 In remote or rural areas, all but the most basic of locally produced goods and foodstuffs will be more difficult to obtain; and will command a higher price, if available at all.

 #### Silver Weapons